CamDavidsonPilon/lifelines/docs/Survival Regression.rst

 methods like linear regression.

 There are two popular competing techniques in survival regression: Cox's model and Aalen's additive model.
-Both models attemps to model the hazard rate :math:`\lambda(t)`.
+Both models attempt to represent the hazard rate :math:`\lambda(t)`.
 In Cox's model, the relationship is
 defined: